Business Immigration

 For Employers:

-• Who Needs It: Non-EU employees with a residence permit or visa valid for more than six months.
+• Who Requires a TIE: Non-EU employees with a residence permit or visa valid for more than six months must obtain this card.

-• Validity: Tied to the employee’s visa or residence permit and typically expires after one to five years.
+• TIE Validity: The TIE is tied to the employee’s visa or residence permit and typically expires after one to five years.

-• Residency Rights: Grants legal residency in Spain.
+• TIE and Residency Rights: The TIE grants legal residency in Spain.

-How to Support Your Team With the TIE:
+How to Get a TIE: Supporting Your Team

-1. Confirm the employee has an NIE before starting the TIE process.
+1. Confirm NIE First: Ensure the employee has their NIE number before starting the TIE process, as it's required.

-3. Help schedule an appointment at a Spanish immigration office to apply for the TIE.
+3. Schedule Appointment: Assist in scheduling an appointment (cita previa) at a Spanish immigration office (Policía Nacional) to apply for the TIE.

 Conclusion

-The NIE and TIE are essential documents for international employees in Spain, allowing them to live and work compliantly.
+The NIE and the TIE are essential documents for international employees, allowing them to live and work compliantly.
 Every foreign professional will need to go through the NIE application process, and many will also require a TIE.
-Simplifying these steps for employees makes for an easier transition and frees up time for other important settling-in tasks, like finding housing or adjusting to a new work environment.
+Simplifying these steps for employees makes for an easier transition and frees up time for other important settling-in tasks.

-For employers, offering support with the NIE and TIE processes not only guarantees compliance but also helps employees feel valued and supported from day one.
-A global mobility provider like Jobbatical can simplify this step, reducing the time and effort spent on these applications for both HR teams and employees.
+For employers, offering support with these processes not only guarantees compliance but also helps employees feel valued and supported from day one.
+A global mobility provider like Jobbatical can simplify obtaining the NIE and TIE, reducing the time and effort spent on these applications for both HR teams and employees.

 Simplify employee relocation with expert local support.